ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 - `canChangeUserRole` - the holder of this capability is authorized to change the role of another participant (but not itself), according to the holder's `authorized_role_changes` list, from a role represented by an entry where the target's current role matches `from_role_index` to any of the non-zero `target_role_indexes` in the same element of `authorized_role_changes`.
   The `minimum_participants_constraint` and `minimum_active_participants_constraint` for the target user's current role, and the `maximum_participants_constraint` (if present) and `maximum_active_participants_constraint` (if present) for the target user's target role must also be satisfied.

-- `canChangeOwnRole` - the holder of this capability is authorized to change its own role to the first non-zero role it matches in the Preauthorized users component (see {{preauthorized-users}}).
+- `canChangeOwnRole` - the holder of this capability is authorized to change its own role to the first non-zero role it matches in the Preauthorized users component (see {{preauth}}).
   The `authorized_role_changes` list is *not* consulted.
   The `minimum_participants_constraint` and `minimum_active_participants_constraint` for the holder's original role, and the `maximum_participants_constraint` (if present) and `maximum_active_participants_constraint` (if present) for the holder's target role must also be satisfied.